Why best DPI for FPS Games is important?

-Gaming enthusiasts often wonder what the best DPI for FPS video games is, and which gaming mice will be most suitable for their needs.
+Gaming enthusiasts often wonder what the best dpi for fps games is, and which gaming mice will be most suitable for their needs.
 The reason being, the best gaming mice these days have a bewildering amount of features.
 Choosing the most appropriate one can be overwhelming.
 Considering this, we have peeked through the market and compiled these reviews of the best mice for FPS gaming with a primary focus on the DPI.
 Grab a cup of coffee as we delve deep into all the intricacies!

-Before we move on to our reviews, it is essential to know what is DPI exactly, and how it affects your gaming performance.
+Before we move on to our reviews, it is essential to know what is best dpi for fps games, and how it affects your gaming performance.
 DPI is short for Dots Per Inch.
 It determines how many pixels the cursor moves per inch of the actual mouse movement.
 Get that?
 Don’t worry; we won’t be boring you with the Maths.
 So, DPI is, in lay man’s terms, the measure of your mouse sensitivity.
 Looking at gaming mouse marketing, you’d be led to believe that higher DPI is better.
 That is not always the case.
 Higher DPI means that your mouse is more sensitive.
 The cursor will move more distance on your monitor with less movement of the mouse.
 Thus your gaming character will move about considerably faster.
 But, FPS games need a steady aim.
 If your cursor is moving too fast, aiming gets equally more laborious.
 That’s where the trouble lies.
 Should we choose a gaming mouse with higher DPI or lower DPI?

 Solving the puzzle: